SalmanShhh/C3Addon_UIDirector/Guide.md

 - You can have as many other groups and layers in your layout as you need; UIDirector ignores them.
 - The container is a purely organisational boundary at runtime - it has no visual effect of its own.

+This container-based workflow is a natural fit for how Construct 3 structures projects.
+All your UI lives in one place, isolated from gameplay, easy to find, and straightforward to hand off to UIDirector.

+**Combining the container with C3's Global Layers**

+The container workflow becomes significantly more powerful when paired with Construct 3's built-in **Global Layers** feature.
+In C3, marking a layer as Global in the layer properties panel makes that layer - and all its sublayers - persist across layout changes.
+The layer object is never destroyed or recreated when the game switches from one layout to another.

+This pairs directly with UIDirector's **Persist Across Layouts** property:

+- **C3 Global Layers** keeps the actual layer objects alive and in their current visual state during a layout transition.
+The player sees no flash, no disappearance, no reset.
+- **Persist Across Layouts** keeps UIDirector's internal state - the registered layers, the focus stack, and each layer's current state - intact across the same transition.

+Together, they give you a UI that is completely seamless across level changes.
+The HUD stays on screen.
+The navigation history is unchanged.
+The current active screen remains active.
+Going from Level 1 to Level 2 is invisible from the UI's perspective.

+**Recommended container setup:**

+1. Name the container with a `!` prefix - for example `!UI`.
+The `!` causes it to sort to the top of the layer panel alphabetically, making it immediately identifiable as the persistent UI container and visually separating it from gameplay layers.
+2. In C3's layer panel, open the container layer's properties and enable **Global**.
+3. Enable **Persist Across Layouts** in UIDirector's plugin properties.
+4. Register your layers once - either in the global event sheet or in the first layout's `On start of layout` behind a "first run" boolean.
+Because the layers are global and UIDirector's state persists, registration only needs to happen once per game session, not once per layout.

+With this setup, layout changes become transparent to the player.
+The game world changes; the UI does not.

 ---

 ### Key concepts at a glance